Healthy Homes Assessment Titahi Bay

 Home Assessments Titahi Bay for Rental Properties

-There are many concerns to look over during the house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+There are a myriad of things to be able to examine in an home assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
 There are a few examples:

 • Do you think the heating system has enough capacity?